grBer/larapics_live_veriosn/README.md

   <p align="center">
     *In step 7 after the execution of the symlink.php script a storage folder should be created to the same level with larapics folder.
-     If not comment the version 1 within the symlink.php script and uncomment the version 2 and then run it again.
+     If storage folder is not created then comment the version 1 within the symlink.php script and uncomment the version 2 and then run it again.
   </p>